jagdishkumawat30/BotFrameworkUsableTemplate/README.md

 ## To try this sample

-- In a terminal, navigate to `APITesterBot`
+- In a terminal, navigate to `BotFrameworkUsableTemplate`

     ```bash
     # change into project folder